blaenk/blaenk.github.io/provider/notes/machine-learning.markdown

 This is valid because we're using a binary function.

-From here it's a straightforward process to finding the vector $\mathbf w$ by isolating it, made possible by multiplying both sides by the inverse of the feature matrix $\mathrm X$ --- we know it's invertible because we specifically constructed it to be:
+From here it's a straightforward process to finding the vector $\mathbf w$ by isolating it, made possible by multiplying both sides by the inverse of the feature matrix $\mathrm X$, which we know is invertible because we specifically constructed it to be:

 $$ \mathbf w = \mathbf {X^{-1}y} $$